neurobioinfo/scrnabox/README.md

 # Install package
 Rscript ./scrnabox.slurm/soft/R/install_packages_scrnabox.R $R_PATH
 ```
 Alternatively, users can install the packages manually.
-The packages required for each step of the scRNAbox are described at `./scrnabox.slurm/soft/R/R.library_hto.ini`
+The packages required for each step of the scRNAbox pipeline are described at `./scrnabox.slurm/soft/R/R.library_hto.ini`
  - - - -

 ## scRNAbox analysis workflow